 “But we won, so then when the semi-final against Italy went to penalties I did it again - and it worked!
 So from that moment on I did it before every shoot-out.
 It was my lucky charm.”

 Holland’s greatest every player, Johan Cruyff, followed a long list of pre-match rituals.

-He would slap Ajax teammate Gert Bals, a goalkeeper, in the stomach before kick-off, and would spit a piece of chewing gum into the opponent’s half of the pitch.
+teammate Gert Bals, a goalkeeper, in the stomach before kick-off, and would spit a piece of chewing gum into the opponent’s half of the pitch.